While becoming a fashion designer may sound like a dream job, the role is demanding and the industry is competitive

-Fashion designers work on the design of clothing and fashion ranges.
-They typically specialise in one area of design, such as sportswear, children's wear, footwear or accessories.
+As a fashion designer you'll work on the design of clothing and fashion ranges.
+You'll typically specialise in one area of design, such as sportswear, children's wear, footwear or accessories.

-Depending on their level of responsibility and the company they work for, designers may work to their own brief or be given a brief to work towards, with specifications relating to colour, fabric and budget.
+Depending on your level of responsibility and the company you work for, you may work to your own brief or be given a brief to work towards, with specifications relating to colour, fabric and budget.

-Developments in technology mean that a design can be on sale as a finished product in the high street within six weeks.
+Developments in technology mean that a design can be on sale as a finished product on the high street within six weeks.

 Types of fashion designer